Stay Informed on IBM Licensing

 Key principle: You pay for certified, secure open-source software with enterprise-grade support under a subscription contract that must be renewed to continue those benefits.

 Red Hat Enterprise Linux is typically licensed per installation or server, measured in units such as socket pairs or cores.
 One RHEL server with two CPU sockets requires one subscription (covering a two-socket pair).
-Virtual machines or cloud instances also need subscriptions (often two VMs count as one socket-pair subscription).
+Virtual machines or cloud instances also need subscriptions.

 Compliance note: Red Hat's terms require that every instance of RHEL in use is covered by an active subscription.
 Unsubscribed systems lose access to updates and support, and breach your subscription agreement.